aws-neuron/aws-neuron-sdk/docs/tensorflow-neuron/tutorial-compile-infer.md

 1.3.
 Select and launch an Inf1 instance of your choice if not compiling and inferencing on the same instance.
 Launch an instance by following [EC2 instructions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-launch-instance).

-## Step 2: Install Neuron Compiler and TensorFlow-Neuron On Compilation Instance
+## Step 2: Install TensorFlow-Neuron and Neuron-Compiler On the Compilation Instance

 If using DLAMI, activate aws_neuron_tensorflow_p36 environment and skip this step.